-Aha! offers a one-way integration with Google Analytics that connects your product and marketing efforts with key engagement metrics.
-This integration helps you determine the impact of your work by displaying measurements from web properties on the key pieces of your marketing plans and roadmaps.
+Aha! offers a one-way integration with Google Analytics that connects your team's work with key engagement metrics.
+This integration helps you determine the impact of your work by displaying measurements from web properties on the key pieces of your plans and roadmaps.

 Configure the integration

-Aha! users can configure an integration with Google Analytics on an individual product or workspace level or across an entire account.
-To add an integration with Google Analytics to a product or workspace, you must have owner permissions.
+Aha! users can configure an integration with Google Analytics on an individual workspace level or across an entire account.
+To add an integration with Google Analytics to a workspace, you must have owner permissions.
 To set up an integration at an account level, you must have account administrator permissions.

-To configure your product or workspace with an integration to Google Analytics:
+To configure your workspace with an integration to Google Analytics:

-- Navigate to Settings > Product or Workspace > Integrations and click the + icon next to Integrations in the left navigation bar.
+- Navigate to Settings ⚙️> Account > Integrations or Settings ⚙️> Workspace > Integrations and click the + icon next to Integrations in the left navigation bar.